How to Become a Freelancer for Big Companies: 12 Tips

 6. Prepare Financially for Longer Payment Terms

-Big companies often have longer payment terms—up to 90 or 120 days.
-Cash flow can be a challenge with any small business, so make sure you are prepared for not getting paid as quickly as you may be used to.
-Make sure you have enough set aside to keep your business running for at least six months without income as you continue to work on other projects.
+Big companies often have longer payment terms—as much as 90 or 120 days.
+Cash flow can be a challenge with any small business, so make sure you are prepared for getting paid more slowly than you may be used to.
+Make sure you have enough funds set aside to keep your business running for at least six months without income as you work on projects.

 7. Become Familiar with the Ins and Outs of Contracts